 plot(lrp, output_idx = 1:2)

-# Plot the boxplot of all datapoints without preprocess function
+# Plot the boxplot of all datapoints without a preprocess function

 boxplot(lrp, output_idx = 1:2, preprocess_FUN = identity)